Langhe when to go: small guide

 4. Enjoy the local cuisine:

-5. Participate to Vinum:
+5. Participate in Vinum:

-Planning a trip to the Langhe in spring will allow you to discover the more authentic side of this Italian region.
-From wineries to medieval villages, hiking to wine and foodWineting, there are many things to see and do.
-Don’t miss the opportunity to have this unique and unforgettable experience.
+Planning a trip to the Langhe in spring will allow you to discover the region’s more authentic side.
+From wineries to medieval villages, from hiking to Wine and food tasting, there are many things to see and do.
+Don’t miss the opportunity to live this unique and unforgettable experience.

 Springtime in the Langhe